 Golden Union Fish Bar, 38 Poland Street, Soho, W1F 7LY

 Fish Central, Clerkenwell

 This old-school Clerkenwell institution appears to have barely changed in all its years of existence (it opened in 1968), and that's a very good thing.
 It's all about the fish — serving a range that spans grilled sardines, oysters and lobster — and as a consequence deals only in the freshest of the stuff.
 It really shows in the flaky, moist and sweet-tasting cod that gently steams within a light but crunchy batter.
 The chunky chips are very decent too, but there are mixed reports on the rest of the menu (we've only tried the fish and chips).

-Fish Central, 49-151 Central Street, EC1V 8AP
+Fish Central, 149-155 Central Street, King Square, EC1V 8AP

 Poppie's, Camden, Soho and Spitalfields

-Sutton & Sons
+Sutton & Sons, various

 Danny Sutton — who runs this Stoke Newington favourite — also has a fishmongers in the area, so the high quality and reliable freshness of fish is no surprise.
 But while it's the fat, flaky fillets of moist cod encased in crunchy and chewy batter that earn Sutton & Sons a place in this list, that's just the start of it.
-From its faux-rustic beach shack interior to the chirpy, chatty service and range of local craft beers it has the whole deal.
+From its faux-rustic beach shack interior to the chirpy, chatty service and range of local craft beers, it has the whole deal.
 You also need to try Mrs Sutton’s range of pickles — choose from quail eggs, shallots or red onion rings — and if you still have room she makes a mean sticky toffee pudding, too.